Cerumen (ear wax) is a naturally occurring substance that cleans, protects, and lubricates the external auditory canal.

 After treatment, the clinician should re-examine the patient's ear and document the resolution of the cerumen impaction, and also inspect the previously occluded tympanic membrane.

-Young children, older patients, individuals with a cognitive impairment, and those in nursing homes are at high risk for cerumen impactions.
-Hearing-aid users are also at increased risk.
-These patients should be examined carefully for cerumen impaction during routine healthcare encounters.
+Young children, older patients, hearing aid users, individuals with a cognitive impairment, and those in nursing homes are at higher risk for cerumen impactions.

 Cerumen is a mixture of secretions and sloughed epithelial cells.
 A cerumen impaction is an accumulation of cerumen that causes symptoms, such as hearing loss, fullness, otorrhea, tinnitus, dizziness, or other symptoms, and/or prevents a required assessment of the ear canal, tympanic membrane, or audiovestibular system.